Sweet Smell of Success: Plot

-In Manhattan, slick, up-and-coming press agent Sidney Falco scans the New York Globe for the column of the immensely popular journalist J.J.
-Hunsecker, an influential media kingpin whose journalistic contributions and associated radio show both dominate the entertainment world.
-For the fifth consecutive day, J.J. has neglected to publicize any of Sidney's clients: J.J. is overly protective of his 19-year-old younger sister Susan and has asked Sidney to end her recent affair with Steve Dallas, a budding jazz guitarist, but so far Sidney has been unsuccessful.
+Up-and-coming Manhattan press agent Sidney Falco scans the New York Globe for the column of J.J.
+Hunsecker, a media kingpin whose journalism and radio show dominate the entertainment world.
+For the fifth day, J.J. has not publicized any of Sidney's clients, as he is protective of his 19-year-old sister Susan and has asked Sidney to end her affair with jazz guitarist Steve Dallas.
+Sidney has been unsuccessful.

-At the Elysian Room, where Steve performs with his group, the Chico Hamilton Quintet, Sidney argues with his uncle Frank D’Angelo (who is Steve's manager), who has promised him that Steve and Susan will part.
-Upon learning from his casual girlfriend Rita, a cigarette girl, that Susan is awaiting Steve behind the club, he interrupts the pair.
+Steve is performing at the Elysian Room with his group as Sidney argues with his uncle Frank D’Angelo (who is Steve's manager), who has promised Steve and Susan will part.
+Steve learns from Rita, cigarette girl, that Susan is waiting for Steve behind the club, he interrupts them.
 Steve accuses him of "scratching for information like a dog."
-Rita appeals to Sidney to help her keep her job, which is at risk because she refused to sleep with J. J.’s competitor, prominent columnist Leo Bartha, who then ordered her dismissal.
-Sidney fixes a date with Rita.
-Inside a cab, Susan questions his relationship with J.J. but he reassures her that J.J. is a close friend of his.
-Outside the 21 Club, J.J. greets his informer, Harry Kello, a corrupt police lieutenant, who is indebted to J. J. for petitioning the mayor to save his job after Kello beat a suspect severely.
-When Sidney reveals Steve's and Susan's engagement, J.J. gives him an ultimatum to destroy their relationship.
-Desperate to salvage his career, he vows not to disappoint J.J.
+Rita asks Sidney to help her keep her job, at risk because she refused to sleep with J.J.’s competitor, Leo Bartha.
+Sidney secures a date with Rita.
+Questioned by Susan, he reassures her that J.J. is a close friend.
+J.J. greets his informer Harry Kello, a corrupt NYPD lieutenant indebted to J.J. for saving his job after Kello beat a suspect.
+J.J. gives Sidney an ultimatum to destroy Steve and Susan's relationship.

-Sidney attempts to blackmail Leo at Toots Shor's Restaurant and Lounge, threatening to expose his marital infidelity with Rita unless Leo prints a defamatory gossip item stating that Steve is a Communist who smokes marijuana.
-Instead, Leo chooses exposure over compromising his journalistic integrity, which even his wife Loretta praises as his first decent act in years.
-Sidney bribes another columnist, Otis Elwell, who agrees to print the item if Sidney will arrange for him to receive a sexual favor from an "available" woman.
-At his apartment, Rita balks at the implications of getting acquainted with Otis, but ultimately assents to Sidney's plan in order to stay employed.
-The next morning, the smear appears in Otis's column and the quartet is fired.
+Sidney attempts to blackmail Leo, threatening to expose his affair with Rita unless Leo prints a gossip item that Steve is a Communist who smokes cannabis.
+Leo chooses his journalistic integrity, which his wife Loretta praises as his first decent act in years.
+Sidney bribes another columnist, Otis Elwell, with the promise of a sexual favor from an "available" woman.
+Rita initially objects, but ultimately assents to Sidney's plan in order to stay employed.
+The smear appears in Otis's column and the quintet is fired.